ponchieponcho/walkmeapp/README.md

 # WalkMe
-A single page web app for those wanting to explore and create walking tours anywhere in the world.
+A single page web app for those wanting to explore and create walking tours anywhere in the world!

 # Authors:
 * Aaron Gross